honestappalachia/haps-docs/submission.rst

 1. A file or files to share with us
 2. A computer with internet access that you can install software on.
 Any common platform (Windows, Mac, Linux...) will work.

+We recommend *not* making submissions or even accessing this site over corporate or organizational networks.
+Your network traffic is almost certainly being recored, and if it is not being actively analyzed, it will be once leaked documents appear.
+Furthermore, many such networks block or ban the use of anonymization software like Tor, which is required to access our secure upload server.

+Instead, copy the files to a flash drive or CD-ROM and upload them from there to our website, using a personal or public computer.
+You will need to install software, so it is likely that many publicly available computers (at libraries or internet cafes, for example) will not be suitable either.
+Use your own computer, or borrow a friend's.
+Using a laptop on a public wifi network, like those provided by libraries or coffee shops, is a good idea as long as you use secure connections, and especially if you use anonymization software like Tor.

 The secure submission process and this guide to it are designed to be easy to use no matter your technical skill level!
 If, however, you run into problems, feel free to :ref:`contact`.

 Prepare the Files